martgil/webext-docs/menus.rst

 .. api-section-annotation-hack::

 Creates a new context menu item.
-Note that if an error occurs during creation, you may not find out until the creation callback fires (the details will be in `runtime.lastError <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/lastError>`__).
+Note that if an error occurs during creation, you may not find out until the creation callback fires (the details will be in <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/lastError'>runtime.lastError</a>).

 .. api-header::
    :label: Parameters